-Did Salman Khan Drop Rahat Fateh Ali Khan's Song From Dabangg 3 To Avoid Backlashes?
+Did Salman Khan Drop Rahat Fateh Ali Khan's Song From Dabangg 3 To Avoid Backlash?

 "The recording went well and everyone was happy with the outcome, including music director duo Sajid-Wajid.
 However, the tensions then increased between India and Pakistan.
 An unofficial decision was taken that the industry should stop working with singers from across the border.
 Since Rahat saab is a Pakistani, Salman and the entire team decided to drop his voice and replace it with that of another singer."

 The full audio of 'Naina Lade' song is already out and.
-Singer Javed Ali has replaced Rahat Fateh Ali Khan's for Dabangg 3 'Naina Lade' song.
+Singer Javed Ali has replaced Rahat Fateh Ali Khan for Dabangg 3's 'Naina Lade' song.

 View this post on Instagram